neoharry10/TetrisCpp/DOCS.md

 ## Structure

-- logic.cpp
+- logic.h / logic.cpp

-Input
-Collisions (Check if a box is in bounds : box.x > st.x && box.x < st.x + ratio.x*scale , *same for y*)
-Game states
+All of the classes, helper functions

 - Main loop

-I update the 'logic' every 1.5 secs from the tick function in the grid
+The tick function, of the grid, is upodated every '1.5' secs to give the tetris effect

 - Coordinate system and positions

-The coords in the grid is a 2d int array, ratio.x * ratio.y
+The local coords in the grid is a 2d int array, ratio.x * ratio.y, global coords is raylib coords.
+(I have functions to convert between the two: GetLocalPos, GetGlobalPos )

 * GstPos (GLOBAL init in main), which is the top-left anchor of the grid.
 * Gscale (GLOBAL init in main), is the length of each 'box' in the grid.
 (Increasing the scale will make the grid larger)